ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 2. For modules working in **voltage regulation** (when the output voltage is not externally defined and current setpoint is not reached before):

 - Choose a positive current setpoint which is enough to supply the load by a margin, and whatever desired voltage.
-Note that even if the current setpoint is possitive, in this case, the module can still sink or source current while maintaining the bus voltage.
+Note that even if the current setpoint is positive, in this case, the module can still sink or source current while maintaining the bus voltage.

 !!! note
     In DC/DC modes, the current setpoint is referred always to the total phase current, so make sure that the estimated current draw (and the selected current setpoint) is converted to low-voltage side (phase side) current draw by multiplying by the voltage ratio.
 For example, if we are boosting from 400V to 800V, and the expected current draw in the high-voltage bus is 40A, then, the setpoint has to be actually 80A + margin in the low voltage side.